nhquanqt/mc-mot/README.md

 <b>Note</b>: The project is still in construction.

-## Demo
+## Example

-A short demo on PRW dataset:
+A short example on PRW dataset:

 ![A short demo on PRW dataset](assets/demo_prw.gif)